relessawy/bpa-workshop-guide/process-modelling-v2.md

 - You will only need to provide the Name, the Data Type and Source are selected from dropdown menus.
 You are selecting the OrderInfo data type and the orderInfo process variable that we created in previous steps.
 - Now click the **+Add** button next to **Data Outputs and Assignments**
-- Like you did before provide the input as follows
+- Like you did before provide the input as follows and then click **OK**
 - It is very important that the name in the input assignments is the same as the name in the output assignments i.e. orderInfo_in

 Request Offer Output